How to Make Seitan

 STEP 1: Make the dough.

-Pour 9 cups (1,125 g) all-purpose flour into a large bowl.
-In another bowl, dissolve ¾ teaspoon kosher salt in 3¾ cups lukewarm water.
-Pour the salted water into the flour and use a pair of chopsticks (or a wooden spoon) to stir in one direction until you can’t see any dry flour remaining.
+Pour 9 cups (1,125 g) of all-purpose flour into a large bowl.
+In another bowl, dissolve ¾ teaspoon of kosher salt in 3¾ cups of lukewarm water.
+Pour the salted water into the flour and use a pair of chopsticks or a wooden spoon to stir in one direction until you can’t see any remaining streaks of dry flour.
 Continue to stir vigorously to allow the gluten strands to form, scraping down the sides of the bowl with a spatula as needed, for about 4 minutes.
 At this point, the dough will be very tacky and sticky.

 Cover the dough and let it rest for 2 hours so the gluten can develop.
 You can also leave it overnight: just cover and put the dough in the refrigerator, for up to 24 hours.
 If refrigerating, let the dough come back to room temperature before moving on to the next step.